visusolis/visusolis.github.io/content/w/artists.md

 I tried daydreaming about the norm flipping to support only the smallest acts.
 More of them would be able to develop to reach self-sustainability.
-Bigger artists wouldn’t get too big (and boring also)
+Bigger artists wouldn’t get too big (or boring also).

 Art would get better, more people would see it is a viable lifestyle.
 The so called pie would get bigger and so would its slices.